Can Sunscreen Do More Harm Than Good?

 The minerals typically used in “mineral” based sunscreens are titanium dioxide and zinc oxide.
 While both ingredients occur naturally, they can also be produced synthetically.
 These sunscreens may market themselves as “mineral” sunscreens but still include chemicals.
 So, before you buy, be sure to read the label and verify the ingredients.

 These sunscreens usually contain several chemicals, including avobenzone, homosalate, methylisothiazolinone. octinoxate, octisalate, octocrylene, oxybenzone and retinyl palmitate.
 Research carried out by EWG (Environmental Working Group) discovered that the chemicals widely used in sunscreen act as endocrine disruptors (that mimic estrogen).
 This can interfere with hormone processes in the body including the thyroid.
 Of over 1,400 sunscreens tested, just 5% achieved their safety standards.
-Over 40% were listed as potential triggers that contribute to skin cancer.
+Over 40% are listed as potential triggers that contribute to skin cancer.
 Some of the highest risk chemicals to look for on the sunscreen label include the following.

 Several sunscreens also contain methylisothiazolinone, a chemical that the American Contact Dermatitis Society dubbed as its “allergen of the year”.